Oridi24/Portfolio/README.md

 *Each section includes a brief description and a direct link to the corresponding repository.
 Feel free to explore, learn, and hopefully find some inspiration!*

 ---

+## 🚀 *Case study: Machine Learning + MLOps*  ➡️ *[View Repository](https://github.com/Oridi24/Case-study-Traffic-Accident-prediction-ML-MLOPs.git)*
+> *"Imbalanced data?
+Welcome to real life… and rush hour traffic."*

+📌 *Traffic Accident Severity Prediction: Case Study Description:*
+*Road traffic accidents have a significant social and economic impact.
+This project develops a Machine Learning model to predict whether an accident will be minor (0) or severe (1), based on contextual factors such as road conditions, weather, time, and number of vehicles involved.*

+🔎 *Challenge: Highly imbalanced dataset (~80% minor, 20% severe).*

+⭐ *Approach: Preprocessing, feature engineering, cross-validation, and testing multiple algorithms.*

+***Results:***
+ - ✅ *Balanced Random Forest delivered the best trade-off, with strong recall for severe accidents.*

+  ***Development Methodology:***

+1. *Data Preprocessing*
+2. *Model Training & Evaluation:*
+    - ***Algorithms tested**: Decision Trees, Random Forest, Gradient Boosting, XGBoost, Logistic Regression (with class weights and SMOTE), Balanced Random Forest, and Easy Ensemble.*
+3. *Validation techniques: StratifiedKFold for ensemble methods and GridSearchCV for hyperparameter tuning.*
+4. *Metrics for Performance Assessment:*
+    - *Precision: how many predicted positives were correct.*
+    - *Recall (Sensitivity): how many actual positives were identified.*
+    - *F1-score: harmonic mean of Precision and Recall, useful for imbalanced datasets.*
+    - *ROC-AUC: ability to distinguish between classes*.
+    - *Average Precision (AP): area under the Precision-Recall curve, focusing on minority class performance.*
+5. *Deployment: The final model was deployed with FastAPI as a REST endpoint (/predict), allowing real-time accident severity predictions.Output includes both the predicted class (0 = minor, 1 = severe) and the probability of a severe accident.*
+6. *Recorded Video Walkthrough: a 8-minute presentation explaining the case study, the modeling approach, and the practical implications of deploying the predictive system.*

+---

 ## 🤖 *Machine Learning*:  ➡️ *[View Repository](https://github.com/Oridi24/Machine-Learning.git)*
 > *"Teaching machines to see, think, and decide —> Where math meets magic: welcome to the world of Machine Learning."*